nikromen/obstruction/README.md

 How to connect to the game above: `./obstruction --connect friend's_public_ip --port 5050`
 ### Update
-    first of all if you want to create the server, you need to do port forwarding and also the way how the online mode is done is not secure for you at all so I am working on alternative (I guess I will need remote host).
+    first of all if you want to create the game, you need to do port forwarding and also the way how the online mode is done is not secure for you at all so I am working on alternative (I guess I will need remote host).